This post contains affiliate links.

 This park is one of my favorite offbeat Mexico destinations because it boasts the second and third largest mountains in the country.
 However, the main draw is definitely the frequent volcanic activity.
 Popo Volcano regularly puffs out small plumes of smoke during her (absolutely adorable) eruptions, and you can hike as much or as little as you want because she’s visible from even the entrance of the park.

-Pack snacks, lunch, and plenty of water for the hike because there’s no food inside the park.
+Book your stay in Mexico City.
+Also, be sure to pack snacks, lunch, and plenty of water for the hike because there’s no food inside the park.

 Visit to: experience a European side of Mexico.